danifg/SSAPointer/README.md

 This implementation requires Python 2.7, PyTorch 0.3.1 and Gensim >= 0.12.0.

 ### Data
-First of all, you need to include in the ``data_ssa`` folder datasets developed by Barnes et al. (2021) publicly available at (https://github.com/jerbarnes/sentiment_graphs/tree/master/data/sent_graphs).
+First of all, you need to include in the ``data_ssa`` folder datasets developed by Barnes et al. (2021) [publicly available](https://github.com/jerbarnes/sentiment_graphs/tree/master/data/sent_graphs).
 Then, use the following script to convert them to the proper input format:

      python ./scripts/get_data.sh